derekhcchou/guess_get_gas/README.md

 5. Trying to but often ran out of gas while deploying, might be because our program design weren't so Ethereum friendly.

-# Accomplishments that I'm proud of
+# Accomplishments that We are proud of

 Starting from newbies of Solidity and Blockchain development world, we are proud to say we learned how to write smart contracts, we tried our best to design UI, and learned a whole lot during this hackathon(great workshops!).
 Although there are still some parts to fill in, it is our great accomplisment to put together a Dapp and some smart contracts!

-# What I learned
+# What we learned

 We've learnt the basic flow of a smart contract, the usage of chainlink oracles, deployments and different testnets, how to mint a NFT, how to implement wallet connection...etc.